AntixK/anandksub/content/blog/clever-trick-reparam.md

 @def has_code = false
 @def is_draft = false
 @def show_info = true
+@def has_chart = false

 &emsp;  The famous *reparametrization trick* has been employed in estimating the gradients of samples from probability distributions by replacing an equivalent estimator that is *deterministic* and a *differential transformation* of a simple distribution.

 The 2018 NeurIPS paper by [Figurnov et.al](https://arxiv.org/abs/1805.08498) expounds the requirements of probability distributions on which the reparametrization trick can be used.
 For the reparametrization trick, the probability distribution, whose sample gradients are required, must satisfy at least one of the following conditions
 - Has location-scale parametrization